Support Family Planning: Giving to C3

 - Patient-centered contraceptive counseling

-- Same-day access to all methods of reversible contraception, including highly effective contraceptive methods such as intrauterine devices (IUDs) and implants
+- Access to all methods of reversible contraception, including highly effective contraceptive methods such as intrauterine devices (IUDs) and implants

 - Preventative gynecologic care

 - Cervical cancer screening